zhongqianli/keras-retinanet/README.md

 # Face Detection
 Trainning a face detector by transfer learning based on [keras-retinanet](https://github.com/fizyr/keras-retinanet).
+Training set has 1000 faces, testing set also has 1000 faces. mAP is 99%+.

 ## Install keras-retinanet
    You'd better use ubuntu system rather than windows system.